temporalio/documentation/docs-src/cli/cmd-options/id-reuse-policy.md

     - reuse policy
 ---

-Allows the same Workflow Id to be used in a new Workflow Execution (AllowDuplicate, AllowDuplicateFailedOnly, RejectDuplicate, TerminateIfRunning).
+Allows the same Workflow Id to be used in a new Workflow Execution.
+Options: AllowDuplicate, AllowDuplicateFailedOnly, RejectDuplicate, TerminateIfRunning.